 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-For our big iF Design Special Branding we asked experts and companies: What makes the big brands so succesful?
+For our big iF Design Special Branding we asked experts from our jury for the iF DESIGN AWARD and companies: What makes the big brands so successful?
 What is actually good brand design?
 And what are the next big trends?
 What about Virtual Reality?
 Experts of studios like Frog Design, Demodern, Interbrand or Factor, give you some insight.

 From comic icons to give the Korean Air Force a new face and attract more employees to natural soda branding or pet supplies and e-mobility startups: This year's awarded brand designs have their very own innovative, surprising and facetted handwriting.

-When it comes to innovative brand design, manufacturers and companies engage with design studios to achieve a fresh and new look of their brand and products.
-Below you can find a chart with the most successful design studios for brand design.
+When it comes to innovative brand design, companies engage with design studios to achieve a fresh and new look for their brand and products.
+Below you can find a chart with the most successful brand design studios from 2015 to 2019, while PlusX from South Korea, Dongdao Creative Branding Group from China and Strichpunkt from Germany are leading.
 The ranking is based on the number of iF awards in the past five years:

 *20 points per iF award, 100 points per iF gold award.